 Martin Molloy earned a Bachelor of Science in Actuarial Science from The Ohio State University.
 Post-graduation, he attained the designations of Fellow, Society of Actuaries and Enrolled Actuary.
-He has been a consulting actuary with Aon for over 20 years and is currently an Associate Partner.
-Aon is the leading global provider of risk management, insurance and reinsurance brokerage, and human resources and outsourcing services.
+He has been a consulting actuary with Aon for over 20 years and is currently and Associate Partner.
+Martin was named a 2018 Risk & Insurance Power Broker for Employee Benefits.
+Aon is the leading global provider of risk management, insurance and reinsurance brokerage, and human resources services.

 His work involves reviewing large financial systems which have unknown future decrements.
 Actuarial science integrates future demographic experience, plan design, interest rate changes, and investment performance to determine the financial health of these systems, as well as projections of future results.
-Their Clients depend on their work to help manage and administer their programs.
 Key areas of concern for his clients are costs, volatility of results, and the impact of the benefit program on employee engagement and retention.